-Making sense of all the controls on your Rebel T1i/500D isn't something you can do in an afternoon - heck, in a week, or maybe even a month.
-But that doesn't mean that you can't take great pictures today.
-By using your camera's point-and-shoot automatic modes, you can capture terrific images with very little effort.
+Making sense of all the controls on your Rebel T2i/550D isn't a task you can complete in an afternoon - or, heck, in a week or maybe even a month.
+But that doesn't mean you can't take greatlooking pictures today.
+By using your camera's pointand-shoot automatic modes, you can capture terrific images with very little effort.
 All you do is compose the scene, and the camera takes care of almost everything else.

 This part shows you how to take best advantage of your camera's automatic features and also addresses some basic setup steps, such as adjusting the viewfinder to your eyesight and getting familiar with the camera menus, buttons, and dials.
-In addition, chapters in this part explain how to obtain the very best picture quality, whether you shoot in an automatic or manual mode, how to review your photos, and how to use your camera's Live View and movie-making features.
+In addition, chapters in this part explain how to obtain the best picture quality whether you shoot in an automatic mode or a manual mode, how to review photos, and how to use your camera's Live View and moviemaking features.